bgamari/ghc-wiki-import/type-functions-status.md

 1. Rename `HsDecls.TyFunction` into `TyFamily` and use for both `type family` and `data family` declarations.
+1. Check lookup with `FamInstEnv.lookupFamInstEnv` during deriving.
+Is the match too general, as it does one-way matching and not just alpha-renaming?
 1. Dictionary handling for equational constraints:

   - Where do we check the details of the formation of equational constraints?
 (In `check_pred_ty`?)